fiinix/fiinix.github.io/_posts/2018/november/2018-11-04-return-to-running-or-how-i-shat-myself-on-the-m11-bridge.md

 category: Health
 excerpt: "In which I finally get back to running, realise how important it is and join the infamous Runner's Gut club."
 thumbnail: "carlos-eriksson-shits-himself-og.jpg"
-alt: "Illustration of Carlos Eriksson having a shit in the forest."
+alt: "Illustration of Carlos Eriksson as a Disney character having a shit in the forest."
 ---
 After three months of injury, the first run without any knee pain afterwards felt amazing.